 LCP is different from other metrics like Time To First Byte (TTFY) and First contentful paint as it measures the real-world performance from the chrome UX report.

 It focuses on the time to load the page for seeing the actual user and start interacting with the webpage.

 You can check your LCP score in Google page speed insight.
 It shows the data by checking the entire website and shows the list of URLs where improvement needs to be done.

 You can see the mobile score of my website which is around 60 and this can be improved if I work on my mobile website design.
-In desktop my mobile score is above 90 but in mobile device it is just 60 due to large contentful paint.
+On the desktop, my website score is above 90 but on the mobile device, it is just 60 due to large contentful paint.

 But don’t rely upon this score completely as it changes over time and sometimes asks you to remove essential plugins or scripts to improve performance.

 You can also see an alert about Large contentful paint in the Google search console.
 (GSC)

 LCP is also further divided into three categories.

 If your LCP is below 2.5 sec then this is considered good, a score between 2.5 sec to 4 sec is considered Needs Improvement, and a score of more than 4 sec is considered poor.